 Whether you have developed a taste for management, training, flight safety or projects, there are a multitude of career paths in the aviation industry.
 If you want to take advantage of these opportunities, however, your aviation-specific skills and valid certifications are just the beginning.
 If you have applied years of hard work toward your aviation career, your credentials can earn you college credit and a head start in the competition.

-Thomas Edison State University’s Office for Assessment of Professional and Workplace Learning has reviewed a variety of FAA certifications for college credit toward an academic program at the University.
+Thomas Edison State University’s Office of Professional Learning Review (OPLR) has reviewed a variety of FAA certifications for college credit toward an academic program at the University.
 Successful completion, along with proper documentation, can earn you college credit.

 So if you are looking to add a degree credential to your logbook, here is how your certifications can help you do it.